Hindmarsh Island bridge controversy: Legal liability

 In September 1990 Beneficial Finance decided to withdraw funding and the Chapmans approached Partnership Pacific, a subsidiary of Westpac, to take over the financing.
-Partnership Pacific agreed but only with the condition that the State Government paid the entire cost of the bridge.
-A secret meeting was arranged between the Chapmans, Westpac and the government at which it was accepted that the government would pay the whole cost of the bridge while the Chapmans would pay back half at a later date, but only after Binalong had paid off all its debts to Westpac.
+Partnership Pacific agreed but only with the condition that the state government paid the entire cost of the bridge.
+A secret meeting was arranged between the Chapmans, Westpac, and the government, at which it was accepted that the government would pay the whole cost of the bridge, while the Chapmans would pay back half at a later date, but only after Binalong had paid off all its debts to Westpac.
 Binalong owed so much money to the State Bank through Beneficial Finance that Bannon apparently had no choice but to prop the company up.
 The State Bank collapsed not long after with debts of $3 billion.

-On 22 November 1990, Premier Bannon wrote a personal letter to the Managing Director of Westpac, Stewart Fowler, guaranteeing government financing of the bridge and in February 1991, Cabinet approved the funding agreement as outlined in the Premier's letter.
+On 22 November 1990, Premier Bannon wrote a personal letter to the managing director of Westpac, Stewart Fowler, guaranteeing government financing of the bridge and in February 1991, Cabinet approved the funding agreement as outlined in the Premier's letter.
 Initially the government had no liability beyond paying half the cost of the bridge.
-Unfortunately, Premier Bannon's letter had created an unintended liability for the State government.
-Not only was the government liable for Westpac's losses if it did not build the bridge but even if the bridge was built and Westpac suffered any losses from stages two, three and four of the marina project, the government was now also liable to cover those losses which could run to hundreds of millions of dollars.
+However, Bannon's letter had created an unintended liability for the state government.
+Not only was the government liable for Westpac's losses if it did not build the bridge, but even if the bridge was built and Westpac suffered any losses from stages two, three, and four of the marina project, the government was now also liable to cover those losses which could run to hundreds of millions of dollars.

 A deed was signed in March 1993 binding the government to this commitment.
-Public outrage at government funding of a project for the sole benefit of private developers, led South Australian Legislative Council member and leader of the Australian Democrats, Mike Elliott, to call for a Parliamentary inquiry into the bridge and the financial arrangements between the government and Westpac.
+Public outrage at government funding of a project for the sole benefit of private developers led South Australian Legislative Council member and leader of the Australian Democrats, Mike Elliott, to call for a parliamentary inquiry into the bridge and the financial arrangements between the government and Westpac.
 One of its terms of reference dealt specifically with the propriety of the government's decision in conferring private benefits at taxpayers' expense.
-The inquiries’ findings criticised the financial arrangements between the government, the Chapmans and Westpac, and recommended that the government reconsider the bridge and examine whether the bridge could be replaced by a second ferry.
+The inquiry’s findings criticised the financial arrangements between the government, the Chapmans, and Westpac, and recommended that the government reconsider the bridge and examine whether the bridge could be replaced by a second ferry.

-In early October, the Lower Murray Heritage Committee wrote to the Aboriginal Affairs Minister asking him to protect Aboriginal sites on Hindmarsh Island however, work on the bridge began on 27 October 1993 though it quickly ceased due to industrial action.
+In early October, the Lower Murray Heritage Committee wrote to the Aboriginal Affairs Minister asking him to protect Aboriginal sites on Hindmarsh Island.
+However, work on the bridge began on 27 October 1993, although it quickly ceased due to industrial action.